Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Your lawyer will review the permit file.
 They will not inspect the building.
 The gap between what the permit shows and what physically exists requires someone on-site who can read architectural drawings, identify discrepancies and assess the scale of exposure.

+A step-by-step breakdown of exactly how to run this check is covered in how to check for illegal constructions in Greece before you buy.
 A property inspection cross-references the approved permit drawings against the physical structure, identifying additions, enclosures, modified footprints and undocumented square meters before you commit.
-This is not a legal function.
-It is a technical one.

 What Does Remediation Cost?

 None of these costs are reflected in the asking price.
-All of them are quantifiable before purchase - if identified in time.
+All of them are quantifiable before purchase, if identified in time.
+The buying property in Greece risk checklist outlines the full range of permit and legal risk categories that affect acquisition value.

 What a Technical Inspection Will Find That Your Lawyer Won't